ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 ### Work ###

 Can I do my daily work on this thing?
 It's not why I bought it, of course.
 The actual reason I bought it was to replace my iPad.
-It had become quite clear that I wanted my iPad to be slighlty more than it was.
+It had become quite clear that I wanted my iPad to be slightly more than it was.
 In my daily habitual use of the iPad, I had come to universally place it in its unfolded keyboard tray and use it like a tiny notebook computer anyway.
 I would perform my personal web browsing, and take breaks to toy around with my personal side projects and software developer curios.
 I would prefer to use it for communicating